-Plants of the World Online lists 95 species in the Physalis genus (As of 5-21-21 when I last updated this page).
+As of 4-7-22 when this page was last updated, Plants of the World Online lists 95 species in the Physalis genus.
 It is a member of the plant family Solanaceae with a total of 100 genera.
-Those numbers could change periodically as updates are made.
+Those numbers could change periodically as updates are made on POWO.

 POWO gets some of their maps for the United States and Canada from Flora of North America for families recognized on that site.
 When I wrote this page FNA had not yet included genera from the plant family Solanaceae.
-The editor of POWO said they would start using maps from the USDA Plants Database for families not included on FNA later in 2021.
+Once FNA includes this family, POWO will update their maps.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 In 2020, I kept an eye on this area to see if any plants from these seeds came up.
-All summer long I kept checking and never found any Ground Cherry or anything similar that could have produced these seeds.
-SO, I will keep looking in 2021…
+All summer long I kept checking and never found any Ground Cherry.
+Still nothing in 2021…

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky.